tylertitsworth/5th-age-srd/Classes/Paladin.md

 The first time you are staggered in a battle, you gain advantage on your next melee attack.

+#### Smite of Suffering

-**Smite of Suffering (Smite Power):** If you hit, you lose hit points equal to the smite extra damage, and deal ongoing damage to the target equal to the smite extra damage.
+If you hit, you lose hit points equal to the smite extra damage, and deal ongoing damage to the target equal to the smite extra damage.

-#### Champion Feat
+##### Champion Feat

 Also gain the ongoing damage and hit point loss on a miss.